-Valuation of goodwill and intangible assets with indefinite useful lives

-Key Audit Matter Description

-The Group's consolidated financial statements as of December 31, 2023, included goodwill of \$278,231 million and intangible assets with indefinite useful lives of \$437,629 million, which accounted for approximately 37% of its total assets.

-As described in Note 14 to the consolidated financial statements, goodwill consists of the goodwill amount of ¥130,680 million allocated to Japan business resulting from the acquisition of Japan Beverage Holdings Inc. in 2015 and the amount of ¥104,902 million allocated to Orangina Schweppes Holding B.V. and its subsidiaries resulting from the acquisition of Orangina Schweppes Holding B.V. in 2009, and others.
+Valuation of goodwill and intangib le assets with indefinite useful lives Key Audit Matter Description How the Key Audit Matter Was Addressed in the Audit The Group's consolidated financial statements as of December 31, 2024, included goodwill of ¥285,224 million and intangible assets with indefinite useful lives of ¥473,935 million, which accounted for approximately 37% of its total assets.
+As described in Note 14 to the consolidated financial statements, goodwill consists of the goodwill amount of ¥130,680 million allocated to Japan business resulting from the acquisition of Japan Beverage Holdings Inc. in 2015 and the amount of ¥110,110 million allocated to Orangina Schweppes Holding B.V. and its subsidiaries resulting from the acquisition of Orangina Schweppes Holding B.V. in 2009, and others.
 Intangible assets with indefinite useful lives consist primarily of trademarks.
-As described in Note 14 to the consolidated financial statements, these trademarks consist of the amount of ¥186,317 million recognized resulting from the acquisition of the business of Lucozade Ribena Suntory Limited in 2013, those recognized resulting from the acquisition of Orangina Schweppes Holding B.V. in 2009, Schweppes: ¥94,334 million, Orangina: ¥26,517 million, Oasis: ¥25.494 million, and La Casera: ¥11.821 million. and other trademarks.
+As described in Note 14 to the consolidated financial statements, these trademarks consist of the amount of ¥205,229 million recognized resulting from the acquisition of the business of Lucozade Ribena Suntory Limited in 2013, those recognized resulting from the acquisition of Orangina Schweppes Holding B.V. in 2009, Schweppes: ¥99,017 million, Orangina: ¥27,833 million, Oasis: ¥26,759 million, and La Casera: ¥12,408 million, and other trademarks.
 These trademarks represent brands with long histories in each region, and the businesses are expected to continue in the foreseeable future.
 Therefore, these trademarks are classified as intangible assets with indefinite useful lives because they are expected to exist as long as the business continues.
 These goodwill and intangible assets with indefinite useful lives are required to be tested for impairment at least once a year, and the Group compares the recoverable amount to the carrying amount of their related cash-generating units or groups of cash-generating units.

-The Group calculates these recoverable amounts utilizing the discounted present value of estimated future cash flows based on the business plan and the long-term growth rates for the periods beyond the term of the business plan.
+The Group calculates these recoverable amounts utilizing the discounted present value of estimated future cash flows based on the business plan and the long-term growth rates for the periods beyond the term of the business plan. and the discount rates by management.
+Evaluation of the reasonableness of management's estimate related to the recoverable amounts We evaluated the reasonableness of the allocation of goodwill to the cash-generating units.
+With regard to the forecasts of future revenues and operating income, which are key inputs to the business plan, we performed the following audit procedures: We assessed the reasonableness of the growth rates of the beverage markets, consumer trends, and estimates of the